 7. Report and review

-If you do not have the time to check on your finances regularly or an employee is doing basic bookkeeping for you, you will want to know where you stand each month.
+If you do not have the time to regularly check your finances or an employee is doing basic bookkeeping for you, you will want to know where you stand each month.
 Request a manual report or generate an automated report to be sent each month if you have accounting software.
 It should include a profit-and-loss statement and the balance sheet at the very least.

 8. Monitor employee hours